-- 31. We understand that some customers have disabilities or health conditions which may make it difficult for them to communicate clearly or assess the impact that their behaviour has on other people, especially when they are anxious or upset. - 32.
-We will always consider making reasonable adjustments if we are asked to do so.
-For example: - We could consider using different methods of communication, - Agree to give clear warnings when we feel that a customer's behaviour is unacceptable so that they have the opportunity to change it. - 33.
+- 32. We will always consider making reasonable adjustments with due regard to an individual's medical condition and vulnerability such as mental health issues and learning difficulties.
+Any restrictions imposed on a customer's contact will be appropriate to their individual circumstances.
+For example: - Agree to give clear warnings when we feel that a customer's behaviour is unacceptable so that they have the opportunity to change it. - Consider using different methods of communication. - Consider if there are other individuals that may be able to represent the customer, for example a family member, friend or support worker.
+We may also consider if a multi-agency approach is necessary working with other bodies such as social services. - 33.
 However, we would not consider it to be reasonable to expect our staff to accept being subjected to aggressive, offensive or abusive actions, language or behaviour.
 We may still use the policy if there are actions or behaviours which are having a negative impact on our staff or our work.